 Maximum sanction applicable if found in violation of the Code of Student Conduct;

-The student’s right to be represented by an attorney or nonattorney advocate, at the student’s expense if suspension or expulsion are identified as potential sanctions; and
+The student’s right to be represented by an attorney or non-attorney advocate, at the student’s expense, if suspension or expulsion are identified as potential sanctions; and

 Notice that a decision may be made in the student’s absence based on the information currently available.

-The student must be given notice in writing of a summary of the charges and evidence to be presented in sufficient time to ensure an adequate opportunity to prepare for the hearing.
-The University will provide the student oral or written notification of the hearing at least five business days prior to the hearing date.
+The student must be given notice in writing of a summary of the alleged violations and evidence to be presented in sufficient time to ensure an adequate opportunity to prepare for the hearing.
+The University will provide the student written notification of the hearing at least three business days prior to the hearing date.
 Students may consent to a shorter notice period, if they so choose.

-5.7 Prehearing Conference
+5.8 Prehearing Conference